bguedj/bguedj.github.io/_pages/service.md

 Founder and first president (2018-2019) of the group [Machine Learning and Artificial Intelligence (MALIA)](https://www.sfds.asso.fr/fr/malia_machine_learning_et_intelligence_artificielle/459-groupe_malia/)

 **[Royal Statistical Society](https://rss.org.uk)**
-Nominated member of the [Computational Statistics and Machine Learning](https://rss.org.uk/membership/rss-groups-and-committees/sections/statistical-computing/) Section (2021--)
+Nominated member of the [Computational Statistics and Machine Learning](https://rss.org.uk/membership/rss-groups-and-committees/sections/statistical-computing/) Section (since 2021)

 I am a member of the board of [FERN-UK](https://uk.ambafrance.org/The-board) (French Education and Research Network in the UK, led by the [French Embassy to the UK](https://uk.ambafrance.org/-Science-Tech-)) and a member of the board of the [Franco-British Data Society](https://www.francobritishdatasociety.org).